Official Government Website

 How will the SPD manage contract attorneys across the state?

-The SPD will assign cases to contract attorneys in the 30 Idaho counties without an institutional office.
+The SPD assigns cases to contract attorneys in the 30 Idaho counties without an institutional office.
 All public defense attorneys and staff in Idaho – state employees and contractors – will use the LegalServer CMS to manage their cases.
 SPD administrative staff will be able to use that data – including time and resources spent on every case – to make statewide policy and funding decisions.
 This data will be critical to informing the Idaho Legislature about what resources are needed to effectively and efficiently do the work.

 Do contractors have to use the LegalServer CMS?
 Why?